 Going back to the dog-child above, this phase lasted 2 months before he simply stopped doing it.
 Once he stopped, he hasn’t done it since.

-This is a clear sign that it was a phase, and nothing more.
+This is a clear sign that it was a phase and nothing more.
 This is the most likely reason why your toddler is licking everything.
-You just need to distract, ignore, or give them a reminder every time they do it.
+You need to distract, ignore, or remind them every time they do it.
 Eventually, they will stop.

 5 Ways You Can Stop Your Toddler Licking Everything

 If your toddler is licking because they are exploring their environment, you could spend some time exploring other ways to do this.

 Consider asking your toddler to explain what they see.
 Pick up an object and ask them to explain what they can feel.
 Get your toddler to sniff objects (this is what I used to do as a toddler!)

 These are different ways that you can get your toddler to explore their environment.

 This is a classic technique that you should already be highly skilled in doing!